top of page

 • Self-Employment (copy of Federal Tax Return from previous year)

-What is LIHEAP and how can LIHEAP help me?
+What is HEAP and how can HEAP help me?

-LIHEAP is a federal program that helps qualified households within a certain income threshold pay a portion of their winter home heating bills.
-In Massachusetts, LIHEAP eligible households may also get help with weatherizing their homes.
+HEAP is a federal program that helps qualified households within a certain income threshold pay a portion of their winter home heating bills.
+In Massachusetts, HEAP eligible households may also get help with weatherizing their homes.

-Does LIHEAP help pay for water and sewer bills?
+Does HEAP help pay for water and sewer bills?

-While LIHEAP funds can only be used to help you pay to heat your home, by submitting an application you also apply for three additional programs: the federally funded household water assistance program (LIHWAP), which helps eligible households pay a portion of their overdue water and sewer bills, the Heating System Repair and Replacement Program (HEARTWAP) and Weatherization Assistance Program (WAP).
-Read more about LIHWAP, HEARTWAP, and WAP.
+While HEAP funds can only be used to help you pay to heat your home, by submitting an application you also apply for additional programs: the federally funded Heating System Repair and Replacement Program (HEARTWAP) and Weatherization Assistance Program (WAP).
+Read more about HEARTWAP and WAP.

-Will LIHEAP pay for my heating bill for the entire winter season?
+Will HEAP pay for my heating bill for the entire winter season?

-LIHEAP is not designed to pay for all of your home energy costs for the year, but rather to reduce the burden of heating costs from your main heating source on your budget.
-However, many investor-owned utility companies (gas and electric) offer a discount rate, which reduces a certain percentage off your monthly bills just for being qualified for LIHEAP.
+HEAP is not designed to pay for all of your home energy costs for the year, but rather to reduce the burden of heating costs from your main heating source on your budget.
+However, many investor-owned utility companies (gas and electric) offer a discount rate, which reduces a certain percentage off your monthly bills just for being qualified for HEAP.

 How are benefit levels determined?